-The billing statistics utility produces a file of billing statistics for a specified period by parsing the system-activity log files.
+This utility produces a file of billing statistics for a specified period by parsing the system-activity log files.
 (These files are generated if the alog operational parameter is enabled - see page 18.)

 The billing period is from 00:00:00 on a specified start date until 23:59:59 unspecified end date.